osg-htc/virtual-school-pilot-2020/docs/materials/osg/ex2-login-scp.md

 `<COMPRESSION>` can be either `fast` for the least compression, or `best` for the most compression (the default compression is between `best` and `fast`).

+1. Log in to `learn.chtc.wisc.edu`
+1. Create and change into a new folder for this exercise, for example `osg-ex2`
 1. Use `wget` to download the following files from our web server:
     1. Text file: <http://proxy.chtc.wisc.edu/SQUID/osgschool19/random_text>
     1. Archive: <http://proxy.chtc.wisc.edu/SQUID/osgschool19/pdbaa.tar.gz>